-While Niagara Falls State Park offers spectacular views of the majestic Falls, don’t miss out on visiting one or more of the other State parks nearby and get your heart pumping with miles of hiking trails and awe-inspiring views.
+While Niagara Falls State Park offers spectacular views of the majestic Falls, don’t miss out on visiting one or more of the other State parks near Niagara Falls, New York, and get your heart pumping with miles of hiking trails and awe-inspiring views.

 Explore the Niagara Gorge Trail System, made up of a series of smaller trail sections that parallel the Niagara River Gorge, offering some of the best hiking and biking trails in Niagara Falls USA.
 From easy to challenging trails – including steep stairways and a little boulder hopping, hiking is recommended between April and mid-November.
 Hikes are self-guided; guided hikes are available from mid-May to October.
 Pick up a Niagara Gorge brochure at the Niagara Falls USA Official Visitor Center or download the Niagara Gorge Trail Map below.